Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Rhodiola rosea plant

-Also, it has been reported to enhance dopamine and serotonin sensitivity resulting in better mental performance, focus, and mood.
+I've personally found that this supplement enhances dopamine and serotonin sensitivity, resulting in improved mental performance, focus, and mood.

 Check out our article about the best Rhodiola Rosea supplements.